 - Levelling is super simple and takes only a few minutes, so you’ll be able to get started with printing very quickly.

-- Multiple connection options give you flexibility – you can upload.
-STL files via USB memory stick or USB cable, WiFi or Cloud via PolarCloud.
+- Multiple connection options give you flexibility – you can print via USB memory stick or USB cable, WiFi or Cloud via the PolarCloud.

 - The onboard camera lets you monitor printing progress remotely.
 So you can be in your classroom teaching while checking on progress with the printer in an entirely different room or even building.
 You can also display the feed on your interactive whiteboard so students can watch, or check printing progress while off-site/at home.